Software has changelogs. People should too.

 • Realized I wanted to do this forever.

-Things I expect to change my mind about in the future:
+Things I expect to change my mind about:

 • AI timelines.
 I’m probably wrong about something significant here.